Customer Behaviour Policy

 Local Government and Social Care Ombudsman

-36. A complainant who has a flag raised and has been designated ‘unreasonably persistent’ or using ‘unreasonable behaviour’, may make a complaint to the Ombudsman about the way in they have been treated.
+36. A complainant who has a flag raised and has been designated ‘unreasonably persistent’ or using ‘unreasonable behaviour’, may make a complaint to the Ombudsman about the way in which they have been treated.

 37. Also in some cases, relations between the Council and the complainant can break down and there is little prospect of achieving a satisfactory outcome.
-In such circumstances there is often little point in working through all stages of the Council’s complaints procedure.
+In such circumstances, there is often little point in working through all stages of the Council’s complaints procedure.
 Where this occurs, the Ombudsman may be prepared to consider a complaint before the Council’s complaints procedure has been exhausted.

 38. The Ombudsman is unlikely to be critical of the Council’s action if it can be shown that the Council’s policy has been operated properly and fairly.